 Flights (economy class) with Finnair (aircraft: Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 6 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel Haven, Helsinki: smart, boutique hotel close to the harbour.
 Boutique Hotel Yöpuu, Jyväskylä: small, friendly, traditional.
 Sokos Hotel Vaakuna, Seinäjoki: simple, bland, but well-located.
 Radisson Blu Marina Palace Hotel, Turku: comfortable hotel overlooking the river.
 All hotels have a local 4-star rating.

-There is quite a lot of walking on this tour and four hotel changes.
+There is quite a lot of walking on this tour and three hotel changes.
 It should not be undertaken by anyone who has difficulty with everyday walking.
 Average distance by coach per day: 76 miles.